ldutoit/zool-coding-group/README.md

 ## Files

 **GettingStarted.pdf**
-3 slides that explain you how to get started
+explains you how to get started

 **AdvancedBasics.py** contains data structures and python basics